dustinpfister/blog_posts/_posts/js-request-animation-frame.md

 layout: post
 categories: js
 id: 163
-updated: 2020-10-30 09:43:57
+updated: 2021-10-28 08:17:33
-version: 1.15
+version: 1.16
 ---

-When making any kind of HTML canvas application there is often a need to have some kind of main update loop where the state of a model is updated, and then rendered using some kind of view.
+When making any kind of HTML canvas application there is often a need to have some kind of main update loop where the state of a model is updated, and then rendered using some code that can be thought of as a kind of view when drawing to the canvas elements context.
 Unless the project is completely event driven there will typically be a need to have a way to run the same method over and over again.
-There is more than one way to go about having a main  app loop with a canvas project, but one such option is the [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) method.
-For the most part this is the one you will want to go with when it comes to anything involving canvas and an app loop.
-Generally the other options are only used for other environments outside of the main event loop of a front end project, such as webworker, or doing something with nodejs.
+There is more than one way to go about having a main app loop with a canvas project, but one such option that might be the best choice these days is the [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) method.

+For the most part the request animation frame method is the one you will want to go with when it comes to anything involving canvas elements and an app loop.
+Generally the other options such as the [setTimout](/2018/12/06/js-settimeout/) and [setInterval](/2018/03/08/js-setinterval/) methods are only used for other environments outside of the main event loop of a front end project, such as webworker, or doing something with nodejs.

 <!-- more -->